Bradkibs/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Learning more about classes, closures object oriented Javascript which is prototypal in nature and prototypes
+# Learning more about classes, closures, object oriented Javascript which is prototypal in nature and prototypes
 * JavaScript object basics
 * Object-oriented JavaScript
 * Class - ES6